 CAASPP Practice Tests: (available July 1-June 30)

-Parents have the right to opt of out of state assessments.
-This request must be signed, dated, and submitted to the school site.
+Parents/students over 18 have the right to opt out of the CAST/CAASPP state assessments.
+This request must indicate the exact test, be signed, dated by a parent/guardian/student over 18, and submitted to the school site.